What is an Appraisal?

 Understanding Real Estate Appraisals

-An appraisal plays a very important role in every real estate transaction.
+An appraisal plays a very important role in most real estate transactions.

 Real estate investors, lenders, tax authorities, and insurance companies all rely on an accurate valuation of each property in order to do their jobs effectively.